CMakePP/CMaize/docs/src/developer/design/classes/cxx_target.rst

 CMaize's C++ target classes will provide an object-oriented representation of CMake's native C++ targets.
 C++ target objects are needed to ensure that C++ targets can be treated in a manner that is compatible with CMaize's target support for coding languages not supported by traditional CMake.
+CMaize's target classes also help extract away much of the repetition resulting from using CMake's C++ targets directly.

 *************************
 C++ Target Considerations